-As laid out in the Asset Management Plan, over the 2014 - 2023 planned capital expenditures of the City will average \$18.9 million.
-The City will be caught up on major backlog of linear asset deficiencies by 2017.
+As laid out in the Asset Management Plan, over the period of 2015 - 2024, planned capital expenditures of the City will average \$18.9 million.
+The City will be caught up on major backlog of linear asset deficiencies by 2018.
 The Asset Management Plan enables the City to establish a sustainable investment in infrastructure.
-There will be \$5 million Capital Reserve in place to meet the emergency and unbudgeted items.
-This reserve cannot be used without Council's approval.

-Linear Infrastructure investment and maintenance of existing facilities are to be identified in 10- year Capital Plan.
-Each year a new 10th year will be added to the 10-year plan with the information for that 10th year coming from the 25-year projections in the Asset Management Plan.
-A complete review of the 10-year plan will take place every 3 years after an election.
-The 25-year projections in the Asset Management Plan will be revised every 5 years as new information becomes available.
-The planned expenditures in the 10-year Capital plan will be subject to public review by the City's Committees and by Council.
+Linear Infrastructure investment and maintenance of existing facilities are to be identified in the 10-Year Capital Plan.
+Each year a new $10^{\rm th}$ year will be added to the 10-year plan with the information for that $10^{\rm th}$ year coming from the 25-year projections in the Asset Management

+Plan.
+A complete review of the 10-year plan will take place every three years after an election.
+The 25-year projections in the Asset Management Plan will be revised every five years as new information becomes available.
+The planned expenditures in the 10-Year Capital plan will be subject to public review by the City's Committees and by Council.

 However, replacement of existing facilities and acquisition of new facilities will be subject to a different process.
 Requests for replacement of existing facilities or acquisition of new facilities will be based on Council priorities.
-These will be reviewed on an annual basis and there will be a detailed community consultation involved before final budgetary commitments are made.
-The City will rely on specific grants from other orders of government for these types of capital investments or will be required to seek voter approval for any borrowing that would be required to fund these types of investments.
+These will be reviewed on an annual basis and there will be a detailed community consultation undertaken before final budgetary commitments are made.
+The City will rely on specific grants from other orders of government for these types of capital investments, or will be required to seek voter approval for any borrowing that would be required to fund these types of investments.